How to Extract the Max from Your Backlink Profile – Manage Your BL Profile Like a Pro

 5. Monitor Google's guidance and algorithm update patterns

-Your Backlink Profile is an Asset — Treat It Like One
+Your Backlink Profile is an Asset, so Treat It Like One

-By implementing this comprehensive approach — fixing broken links, reclaiming lost ones, removing toxic signals, optimizing internal flow, and staying ahead of industry changes — you'll unlock hidden SEO gains and dramatically outperform competitors who are only focused on "new links."
+By implementing this comprehensive approach by fixing broken links, reclaiming lost ones, removing toxic signals, optimizing internal flow, and staying ahead of industry changes, you'll unlock hidden SEO gains and dramatically outperform competitors who are only focused on "new links."

 Alessandro Piccolo